 The warming weather and frequent sunshine are the perfect recipe for a road trip.
 Austin is situated on the edge of the Texas Hill Country, arguably one of the most scenic areas of our state.
 The winding highway will take you through wineries, fields of Texas bluebonnets, and historic German towns like Fredericksburg.

 Fredericksburg, Texas, is most often thought of as the heart of the Texas wine country.
-Access ATX offers many tour itineraries for wine tasting in the Texas Hill Country.
+There are numerous tour itineraries for wine tasting in the Texas Hill Country.
 However, there is so much more to do there than this!